-With just four engine manufacturers in F1 as of 2021 (Mercedes, Ferrari, Honda and Renault), the rule changes in the coming years are designed to make the sport more affordable for new entries.
+With just four engine manufacturers in F1 as of 2022 (Mercedes, Ferrari, Red Bull Powertrains and Renault), the rule changes in the coming years are designed to make the sport more affordable for new entries.
 However, the rules surrounding the specifics of the engines are also supposed to keep the costs down.

 First Penalties In 2004